 2nd – 6th graders

-NOTE: Spring Registration closes on Wednesday, April 7, 2021.
+NOTE: Spring Registration closes soon.
+Class starts on Monday.

 Students will conduct fun writing activities and write short stories with multi-dimensional characters, zany plots, and settings inspired by magic, science fiction, history, and real-world examples.
 Using the same approach and as our in-school creative writing classes, students will have fun and hone their writing skills.
 Because each class will be 1.5 hours, we will have more time each week to write, review, and provide feedback.
 Plus, we’ll have time for some fun social breaks too (online, of course).
 We will continue to use Zoom Video Conferencing, with our established security protocols.